-In this study Professor Volker Straub and his team are aiming to understand how a lack of dystrophin protein affects brain structure and function in boys with Duchenne muscular dystrophy.
-This will allow scientists and clinicians to improve standards of care and to offer more targeted help for families.
-The results will also provide new readouts to measure the effectiveness of potential treatments at alleviating these symptoms, when tested in clinical trials.
-This could lead to improved treatments in the future with increased therapeutic benefits for boys and young men with Duchenne muscular dystrophy.
+Professor Volker Straub and his team at Newcastle University are aiming to understand how a lack of dystrophin protein affects brain structure and function in boys with Duchenne muscular dystrophy.
+This will help to improve standards of care and allow clinicians to offer better support to families.

 What are the researchers aiming to do?